 Within the studio study area, the nuances of demographic trends over the second half of the twentieth century become even more apparent.
-As the population density began to decline in 1960, the percent of the population that identified as black began to rise as the population that identified as white began to decline.
-The black population grew from 59.7 percent in 1960 to 83 percent in 2010.
-The white population declines significantly from 40 percent in 1960 to 14.6 percent in 2010.
-The areas within our study area that have seen the greatest change in racial demographics are Census Tracts 15 and 7, both seeing over a 70 percent increase in the proportion of the population that is black.
-Census Tract 15 is located in the southeast corner of our study area just below I-85 and includes Alabama State University and the Forest Park neighborhood.
-Census Tract 7 is just to the west of census tract 15 and is also just south of I-85.
-Census Tracts 1 and 2 both saw a 65 percent increase in the proportional percentage of blacks; these include the riverfront, Cottage Hill, the Capitol, and a portion of Centennial Hill.
-The census tracts that have seen the least amount of demographic change are tracts 6 and 12, which have both remained at above 90 percent black.
+As the population density began to decline in 1960, the percent of the population that identified as Black began to rise as the population that identified as white began to decline.
+The Black population grew from 59.7 percent in 1960 to 83 percent in 2010.
+The white population declines significantly from 40 percent in based on data from the U.S. Census Bureau.